JamieMac96/k8s-mcp-server/README.md

 #### 8. `getEvents`

 Retrieves events from the Kubernetes cluster.
 Returns the most recent events by default, sorted and limited.
+Supports filtering by message content.

 **Parameters:**
 - `namespace` (string, optional): The namespace to get events from.
 If omitted, events from all namespaces are returned (subject to RBAC).
-- `maxEvents` (number, optional): Maximum number of events to return.
+- `maxEvents` (number, optional): Maximum number of events to return after filtering.
 Defaults to 20.
 - `sortBy` (string, optional): Field to sort events by.
 Options: `lastTime` (default), `firstTime`.
 Events are returned in descending order (most recent first).
+- `messageFilter` (string, optional): Filter events by message content.
+Only events whose message contains this string (case-insensitive) will be returned.
+The limit is applied after filtering.

 **Example (default - most recent 20 events):**
 ```json